The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list is …

 We love these decorative magnetized pearl or rhinestone veil weights to keep your veil in place while saying your vows or snapping photos outdoors.
 After all, what’s more distracting during a ceremony than a veil blowing everywhere because of the wind!?

 Among other wedding superstitions, some would say that rain on your wedding day is good luck!
 I’ll leave that up to you to decide.
-Nonetheless, I think we can all agree that getting soaking wet is not much fun for a wedding.
+Nonetheless, I think we can all agree that getting soaking wet isn’t much fun for a wedding.

 6. Wedding Umbrellas